SimCS: Simulation for Domain Incremental Online Continual Segmentation: Online Domain-Incremental Continual Segmentation (ODICS)

-We focus on outdoor semantic segmentation in the context of self-driving cars.
+In ODICS, a parametrized model $f(\cdot|\boldsymbol{\theta})$ that maps an image $\mathbf{X} \in \mathcal{X}$ to a per-pixel class prediction $\mathbf{Y} \in \mathcal{Y}$ is trained.
+At each time step $t \in \{1,2,3,...,\infty\}$, a batch of densely labeled images $S_t = \{\mathbf{X}_{i_t}, \mathbf{Y}_{i_t}\}_{i_t=1}^{B_t} \sim \mathcal{D}_t$ is revealed.
+Then, the model parameters $\boldsymbol{\theta}_t$ are updated using $S_t$ and a limited computation budget before $t+1$.
+Unlike in supervised learning where the domain $\mathcal{D}_t$ does not change, $\mathcal{D}_t$ may change drastically in ODICS during training.
+The goal of ODICS is to obtain the model parameters $\boldsymbol{\theta}_t$ that perform well on all previously seen domains, \ie, $\mathcal{D}_1$ to $\mathcal{D}_t$.
+There are two key concepts in ODICS: online and domain-incremental. \emph{Online} refers to the limited computation budget, \ie, we cannot train a model from scratch within each $t$.
+This is important for applications like autonomous driving where new data is continuously revealed over time. \emph{Domain-incremental} refers to the fact that the label space $\mathcal{Y}$ remains constant throughout training, \ie, only the distribution of $\mathbf{X}_{i_t}$ and the ratio of different classes in $\mathbf{Y}_{i_t}$ change over time.
+While ODICS is relevant for several applications, no benchmarks exist for this setup.
+To this end, we propose a first attempt in constructing such a benchmark.
+We focus on outdoor semantic segmentation in the context of self-driving cars where the domain shift can come from different weather conditions, cities, or cameras.
 To mimic practical scenarios, we construct the stream of data $\{S_t\}_{t=1}^{\infty}$ from multiple domains by composing four different standard benchmarks from the literature: CityScapes~(CS)~\cite{cordts2016cityscapes}, Indian Driving Dataset~(IDD)~\cite{varma2019idd}, Berkeley Driving Dataset~(BDD)~\cite{yu2018bdd100k}, and Adverse Weather Condition Dataset~(ACDC)~\cite{sakaridis2021acdc}; we treat each dataset as a different domain.
-Note that each dataset is collected in a different country.
+Note that each dataset was collected in a different country.
 CS was collected in Germany, IDD in India, BDD in the United States, and ACDC in Switzerland mimicking the realistic scenario of deploying models in different locations.
-This diversity introduces a notion of domains based on geographical location.
-Moreover, the choice of these domains introduces domain variations in terms of weather conditions.
+This diversity introduces a notion of domains based on geographical location and weather conditions.
 For example, CS contains images with clear weather conditions while ACDC has a variety of adverse weather conditions, \eg, fog and rain.
 This adds another realistic aspect to our setup, since deployed models experience such adverse conditions when deployed throughout the year.